Overview

 Issue: There is a single rule with 2 conditions for “Review text contains” AND “Review Translation contains”.

 Explanation: These conditions are separated by the "AND" operator, which means both conditions must be met for the rule to work.
-Since it isn't possible for the Review to contain these words in both the text and in the translation, this rule won't work.
+Since it isn't possible for some reviews to contain the same words in both the text and the translation, this rule won't work.

 Try using just one of these conditions per rule.
 If you need to cover both translated and original versions of the phrase, use the "Review text or translation" condition instead.